Bachelor's Degree in Life Sciences

 PAL3ISFO: GALENIC PHARMACY

-– 5 ECTS – Objectives: The aim is to introduce students to the process of galenic pharmacy, which involves transforming an active molecule into a high-quality, safe, and effective medicine in a form suitable for therapeutic use.
-Students will learn about the main pharmaceutical raw materials used in the formulation of medicines, as well as packaging materials.
-The main galenic forms will be presented, along with the criteria that determine their selection, formulation, manufacture, and packaging.
+– 5 ECTS – Objectives: This course introduces students to the principles of galenic pharmacy, which involves transforming an active molecule into a high-quality, safe, and effective drug in a form suitable for therapeutic use.
+Students will learn about the main pharmaceutical raw materials used in drug formulation, as well as packaging materials.
+The main dosage forms will be presented, along with the criteria that determine their selection, formulation, manufacturing, and packaging.

-- Raw materials used in the formulation of drugs
+- The raw materials used in the formulation of drugs

 - Packaging materials

-- Galenic forms, their physical and chemical properties and methods of administration, the excipients used in their formulation, their packaging, and their controls.
+- Dosage forms, their physicochemical and administration characteristics, the excipients used in their formulation, their packaging, and their quality control.

 - Lectures: 34 hours